tukkek/notablepython/README.md

 # Average value: 71.5
 ```

-As you can see, these formatted string literals aren't only a shorthand for formatting named value but in fact can contain any type of Python expression!
+As you can see, these formatted string literals aren't only a shorthand for formatting named values but in fact can contain any type of Python expression!
+This allows for a lot more uses than previous formatting mechanisms but can also produce harder-to-read code if abused.

 Source: https://www.python.org/dev/peps/pep-0498